aabdosobhy/Bi-Direction-packet-protocol/README.md

 The report can be found in the repo files at the root directory.

 # Special Thanks
 Special thanks to Bertl my mentor, he helped me improve myself.
-I may not have finished all my tasks but I did my best to be on track.
 I learned a lot of lessons and I will work on improving my knowledge and skill set.
 I won't stop contributing to Apertus organization.

 # Future Work